What is a good credit score? Good question.

 The table below gives you a good idea of the ranges of credit scores and how they are judged.

-As you can see, you will need a credit score of at least 700 to be considered good and a low risk to lenders, while anything from 300 to 699 will put up red flags.
+You will need a credit score of at least 700 to be considered good and a low risk to lenders, while anything from 300 to 699 will put up red flags.

 So, what is a good credit score?
 Typically, anything above 700 is considered to be a good credit score, and you’ll generally be given the most favorable terms and interest rates with a credit score above 750.